 Coffee time

-After all that sightseeing, you must have gotten a bit tired and are in deep need of caffeine.
-You are just in luck because only a few steps away from Calea Victoriei, you will find the best coffee place in town, Origo.
+After all that sightseeing, you must have gotten a bit tired and need caffeine.
+You are just in luck because only a few steps from Calea Victoriei, you will find the best coffee place in town, Origo.
 Here is where you will taste one of the best coffees you’ve ever had, or if you come after 7 PM, a cocktail as you’ve never had elsewhere.

 Eating, again

 Once you’re ready for dinner, go back to the North part of the city and book a table at Nor Sky Casual Restaurant.
-I have to admit the best thing about this place is the view, is located on the 36th floor of a round office building, offering a 360 degrees view over the city.
+I have to admit the best thing about this place is the view.
+It is located on the 36th floor of a round office building, offering a 360-degree view over the city.

 Don’t leave Bucharest without going on a food tour or tasting some amazing Romanian wine.

-Many might not know this about Romania, but it is one of the largest producers of wine in Europe.
-And the wine is also some of the best.
+Many might not know this about Romania, but it is one of the largest producers of wine in Europe, and its wine is also some of the best.

 Party hard!